-Multi-Casualty Incident Management Plan Page 13 of 43 2017 Version The individual County Sheriffs hold the responsibility for search and rescue operations, coroner services, and disaster management in addition to standard law enforcement duties.
+The individual County Sheriffs hold the responsibility for search and rescue operations, coroner services, and disaster management in addition to standard law enforcement duties.
 The Sheriff's Office also provides support in the form of surveillance, command platforms, personnel and equipment transportation, etc.

-Coastal Valleys Emergency Medical Services Agency (LEMSA)
+Coastal Valleys Emergency Medical Services Agency

-The LEMSA is responsible to plan, implement, and evaluate emergency medical services in the LEMSA area, including ensuring that appropriate roles may be filled based on the nature and magnitude an event.
+The EMS Agency is responsible to plan, implement, and evaluate emergency medical services in the Coastal Valleys EMS Region; including ensuring that appropriate roles may be filled based on the nature and magnitude an event.
 These may include, but are not limited to:

 - Agency Liaison Provides counsel to Command staff, at various levels, to ensure all public and private prehospital care services are functioning appropriately and are responsive to the needs of the event.
-The LEMSA may make policy amendments, clinical care modifications, or modify agreements, within its authority, to ensure the mitigation of the actual or potential danger to the health and welfare of the public. - Agent of the County Health Officer As a partner to the individual County Health Departments within the CVEMSA region; the LEMSA may serve at the will of the County Health Officer.
-This includes, but is not limited to, authorization to take any and all actions to prevent or mitigate a potential or actual public health emergency, including coordination with other County services. - Fill ICS Positions in the Field Agency personnel may (as qualified) fill various Incident Command System positions as appropriate.
-Commonly held field positions include Medical Group/Division/Branch Supervisor, Transportation Supervisor, Technical Specialist, etc. Such roles may also include serving as the Medical Health Operational Area Coordinator (MHOAC). - County Emergency Operations Center/ Health Department Operations Center Coordination - In events of a large or complex nature, the LEMSA may assist with the coordination of patient destinations, ambulance resources, hospital availability, medical mutual aid, etc. through the County Emergency Operations Center or Health Department Operations Center in coordination with the Office of Emergency Services, Fire Mutual Aid Coordinator, Law Mutual Aid Coordinator, Region II Medical Health Operational Area, etc.
+The EMS Agency may make policy amendments, clinical care modifications, or modify agreements, within its authority, to ensure the mitigation of the actual or potential danger to the health and welfare of the public. - Serve as an Agent of the County Health Officer As a partner to the individual County Health Departments within the region; the EMS Agency may serve at the will of the County Health Officer.
+This includes, but is not limited to, authorization to take any and all actions to prevent or mitigate a potential or actual public health emergency including coordination with other County services. - Fill ICS Positions in the Field Agency personnel may (as qualified) fill various Incident Command System positions as appropriate.
+Commonly held field positions may include Medical Group/Division/Branch Supervisor, Transportation Supervisor, Technical Specialist, etc. Such roles may also include serving as the Medical Health Operational Area Coordinator (MHOAC). - County Emergency Operations Center/ Health Department Emergency Operations Center Coordination In events of a large or complex nature, the EMS Agency may assist with the coordination of patient destinations, ambulance resources, hospital availability, medical mutual aid, etc. though the County Emergency Operations Center or Health Department Emergency Operations Center in coordination with the Office of Emergency Services, Fire Mutual Aid Coordinator, Law Mutual Aid Coordinator, Region Il Medical Health Operational Area, etc.